dekuNukem/ATX4VC/README.md

 ![Alt text](photos/curve.png)

-The fan starts to speed up at 25°C, and reaches full speed at 50°C.
+The fan starts to speed up at 25°C, and reaches full speed at 50°C. If probe is not detected, it will run at full speed.

 ### Addressable RGB (ARGB)